 I’m looking to buy a home in a suburban area.
 Should I still look into USDA financing?

 Yes.
 Many suburban areas across the country are eligible for a USDA loan.
 Complete a short online questionnaire to find out if your area is eligible.

-On the contrary, a USDA loan cannot be used to finance the purchase of an income-producing farm.
+That’s a different USDA program.
+A USDA home loan cannot be used to finance the purchase of an income-producing farm.
 In fact, homes with low acreage may be more suitable for the program, since USDA may not allow a home if its land value is more than 30% of the total value of the home.
-From the USDA handbook:

 Can I buy a new construction home with a USDA mortgage?

 Yes.
 In fact, a new home should meet USDA minimum standards even more easily than will an existing home.
 Many housing developments are going up in USDA-eligible areas, making this loan a great choice for new homes.

 Does USDA require the property to be in good condition?

 Generally, yes.
 The appraiser will state in the appraisal report whether or not the property conforms to minimum standards, which are the same property requirements needed for an FHA loan.
 Make sure your lender selects an FHA-approved appraiser who can verify the property meets FHA standards.